-Based on the Quarterly Census of Employment and Wages (QCEW), in 2022 overall employment grew by 1.7 percent to 6,761, which was led by accommodation and food services with growth of 51 new jobs or 7.3 percent over the year.
-Manufacturing grew by 46 jobs or 10.2 percent and education and health care increased by 33 jobs or 2.0 percent.
-Wholesale trade expanded by 28 jobs or 25.9 percent over the year.
-Followed close by the finance and insurance services which grew by 25 new jobs or 20.3 percent.
+Based on the Quarterly Census of Employment and Wages (QCEW), in 2021 overall employment grew by 2.9 percent to 6,647, which was led by leisure and hospitality growth of 89 new jobs or 12.7 percent over the year.
+Professional and businesses services grew by 55 new jobs or 16.7 percent.
+Manufacturing grew by 36 jobs or 8.7 percent and education and health care increased by 33 jobs or 2.0 percent.

-Economic growth is much diversified and varies among those in goods-producing and serviceproviding industries.
-Over the year, goods-services experienced strong growth due to newly added jobs in manufacturing.
+Economic growth is much diversified and varies among those in goods-producing and service-providing industries.
 These changes are giving many indicators towards employment expansion and opportunities for the local resident labor force.

-Other industries that added new jobs over the year include information services, private education services, the other industries have recorded decreases or remained unchanged over the year.
-The largest employment loss was in the retail trade sector with 73 fewer jobs or 6.2 percent less.
-Other industries that have decreased over the year include construction with 39 or 7.8 percent less jobs, and private healthcare and social services with 15 or 0.9 percent less jobs over the year.
+All the other industries have recorded decreases or remained unchanged over-the-year.
+The largest employment loss was in natural resources sector with 29 fewer jobs or 38.7 percent less.
+Other industries that have decreased over-the-year include retail trade with 22 or 1.8 percent less jobs, and construction with 21 or 4.0 percent less jobs over-the-year.

 Agricultural employment also continues to play an oversized role regarding the overall contribution to the county's economic well-being beyond covered employment.
 High prices for wheat positively impact wholesale sales employment, retail sales and the overall quantity of money flowing through the economy.
-The market value of all products sold was over \$12.9 million, which was down by 37.0 percent from the 2012 Agricultural Census.
+Market value of all products sold was over \$12.9 million, which was down by 37.0 percent from the 2012 Agricultural Census.
 Crop sales represented 58.48 percent of total value of products sold, while livestock, poultry, and their products accounted for 42.0 percent of total sales.
 Average per farm sales were \$62,961, which decreased by 43.2 percent since 2012.
 Top crop production in Asotin County is winter wheat for grain.